 |NCERT Exemplar for class 11 chemistry Chapter 1|

 - Define mass and write its SI unit?

 - Calculate the number of atoms in 52 moles of Ar and 52 g of He.

 - What is the mass per cent of elements present in Na2SO4

 - What is the difference between 0.50 mol Na2CO3 and 0.50 M Na2CO3

-To discover more about this chapter and to download Some Basic Concepts Of Chemistry Class 11 Notes PDF register with BYJU’s.
+To discover more about this chapter browse through Some Basic Concepts Of Chemistry Class 11 Notes from BYJU’S.